subledger/PlugNPlay/README.md

 # Sports Ngin Subledger Integration Demo

-This is Rails application that should be used as reference for integrating with Subledger services.
+This project is a Rails application that should be used as reference for integrating with Subledger services.

 It contains a rake task to help performing the initial project setup: